 - A satisfactory score on the GRE or GMAT test unless approved for a GMAT or GRE Waiver

-- Due to the impacts of COVID-19, the Belk College M.S. in Real Estate program has temporarily waived the GMAT/GRE test requirement for Spring 2021 admissions.
-If the Graduate Admissions Committee is able to decide upon an application without GMAT/GRE test scores, they will do so.
+- Due to the impacts of COVID-19, the Belk College M.S. in Real Estate program has temporarily waived the GMAT/GRE test requirement for Summer and Fall 2021 admissions.
+If the Graduate Admissions Committee can decide upon an application without GMAT/GRE test scores, they will do so.
 If not, the Graduate Admissions Committee may ask that applicants complete the online GMAT/GRE option.

 - At least three evaluations from persons familiar with the applicant’s personal and professional qualifications